cjdb/cjdb-ranges/doc/install.md

 ## Pre-requisites

-This project currently only supports [clang-concepts-monorepo][1], with a GCC 10-compatible libstdc++ or a tip-of-trunk libc++.
+This project supports the following compilers:

+* [clang-concepts-monorepo][1] (Git hash 327743ab29bb0e458cfc4a0eab3bea946b72c938)
+* GCC trunk (Git hash 1dae669e3c506d8c3b8768cefe5ce7fbe385b45c)

+Due to bugs at the tip-of-trunk, you'll need to checkout the corresponding Git hashes that are listed.
+The project also supports libc++ (for Clang) and libstdc++ (for GCC only).
 You will also require recent versions of Conan and CMake for effective usage.

-### What about MSVC 2019 and GCC?
+### What about MSVC 2019?

-It is currently unclear whether the compile-time failures in MSVC are due to errors in the library or missing parts of their concepts implementation: as soon as MSVC is concepts feature-complete, this library will immediately adopt support for MSVC 2019.

-Although GCC has had support for the Concepts TS since GCC 6, no attempt is being made to support GCC 6–9, as the Concepts TS has been superseded and incompatible with C++20 concepts.
-GCC 10 support is currently stalled by [GCC Bug 92040][2], which prevents some valid tests from passing.
-Support for GCC 10 will resume once Bug 92040 has been closed.
+Part of the test framework for this library depends upon `std::is_constant_evaluated`, which currently is not supported by MSVC.

+### Why doesn't Clang support libstdc++?

+Clang currently generates an internal compiler error (ICE) when compiling with libstdc++.

+### Will vcpkg be supported?

+Yes, in time.
+Developer bandwidth is limited, and due to a lack of experience with both CMake toolchains and vcpkg workflow.
+You can track the [issue on GitHub][2].

 ## Installing with Conan